 As the name suggests, a feasibility study investigates your hotel proposal to see if it is feasible as a sustainable, profitable business model.
 It does this by considering its viability relating to market, location, costs and financing.
 A feasibility study forms the cornerstone of your preparations for your new or remodelled hotel.
 It shows investors how they will receive a return on their investment (ROI).
 It is therefore ill-advised to proceed without carrying out this crucial investigatory and illuminatory step.

-Below you will find a template plan and approach the expert team of our hotel consulting company takes to put together a comprehensive validation report to determine the viability of a new hospitality project or lodging concept.
+Below you will find a template plan and approach the expert team of our hotel consulting company takes to put together a comprehensive validation report, based of financial and market analysis, to determine the viability of a new hospitality project or lodging concept.

 The key steps of an effective hotel feasibility study